On dynamics of the Sierpi\'nski carpet: Preliminaries

 \subsection{Invariant measures}

 Let $X$ be a compact metric space with metric $d$ and let $M(X)$ be the space of Borel probability measures on $X$ equipped with the {\it L\'evy-Prokhorov metric} $\rho$ defined by where $A^\delta=\{x : \dist(x,A)<\delta\}$.
+While the formula defining $\rho$ is not symmetric, it is an old result of Strassen that $\rho$ is in fact a symmetric function (see Section~2.3 in \cite{Huber} and comments therein).
 The topology induced by $\rho$ coincides with the weak$^*$-topology on $M(X)$.
 It is also well known that $(M(X), \rho)$ is a compact metric space.
-For a dynamical system $(X,T)$ we denote by $M_T(X)$ the set of all $T$-invariant measures.
+For a dynamical system $(X,T)$ we denote by $M_T(X)$ the set of all $T$-invariant measures from $M(X)$.
 For more details on L\'evy-Prokhorov metric and weak*-topology the reader is referred to \cite{Huber}, and basic properties related to invariant measures (ergodicity, strong mixing, Bernoulli shift) can be found in \cite{Walters}.